thatpeacegirl/CasaMobel/README.md

 - [Ebunoluwa Amoo](https://www.linkedin.com/in/ebunoluwa-amoo-1557a522a/)
 - [Ogheneobukome Ejaife](https://www.linkedin.com/in/ogheneobukome-ejaife-64ba0b175/)

 ## Acknowledgement

 I would like to thank all the contributors that worked on this project together, [Ebun](https://www.linkedin.com/in/ebunoluwa-amoo-1557a522a/) and [Jefferson](https://www.linkedin.com/in/ogheneobukome-ejaife-64ba0b175/).
 Special thanks to [Kibo School](https://kibo.school/) for the opportunity to be a part of their learning community.

 ## License

-Distributed under the [MIT](https://mit-license.org/) License.
+Distributed under the [MIT](https://github.com/thatpeacegirl/CasaMobel/blob/main/LICENSE) License.

-link license
-copy ssh clone